 Getting Intimate with an Ostomy

 Resuming a normal sex life after surgery can be intimidating for both you and your partner.
-After the intensive surgery, your body has been put through it’s normal to have reservations about initiating sexual activity again.
-It’s normal to worry that sex may cause discomfort or hurt the stoma, loosen or break the seal of your bag, and it’s perfectly normal to feel insecure about your physical appearance.
+After the intensive surgery that your body has been put through, it’s normal to have reservations about initiating sexual activity again.
+It’s normal to worry that sex may cause discomfort or hurt the stoma, loosen or break the seal of your bag, and it's perfectly normal to feel insecure about your physical appearance.

 After surgery, there will be an adjustment period as you heal and get used to your new stoma and bag.
 Be patient with the process and pay attention to how your body feels, you will know when the time is right to begin intimacy again.
 When you decide it is the right time to resume sexual activity, take it slow, and remember that your body has undergone significant changes that may make intercourse challenging at the beginning.

 Communicate with your partner about how you are feeling.
 Even though things may be difficult in the beginning, rest assured that by communicating with your partner, having a little patience, and listening to your body you will still be able to have a rich and fulfilling sex life, even after surgery.

 What women with an ostomy can expect after surgery

 After surgery, women may experience some common side effects, such as vaginal dryness and discomfort during sex.
 If you experience this, try a lubricant or speak with your doctor about other options.
 You can also try different positions to alleviate discomfort and remember to communicate with your partner about how you are feeling.

 Another thing to note is that women that use the pill as a form of contraceptive may need to change their method of birth control.
 This is particularly true if they have had an ileostomy, simply because oral contraceptives are not often absorbed through the small intestine.
 Speak with your doctor or ostomy nurse about other birth control options that may be better suited for your needs.

 What men with an ostomy can expect after surgery